-Foreign currency gains and losses are recorded as part of other nonoperating expense, net in American's consolidated statements of operations.
-Foreign currency losses for 2017 were \$4 million.
-Foreign currency gains were \$1 million for 2016.
-For 2015, foreign currency losses were \$751 million and included a \$592 million nonoperating special charge to write off all of the value of Venezuelan bolivars held by American due to continued lack of repatriations and deterioration of economic conditions in Venezuela.
+Foreign currency gains and losses are recorded as part of other income, net within total nonoperating expense, net in American's consolidated statements of operations.
+Foreign currency losses for 2018 and 2017 were \$54 million and \$4 million, respectively, and for 2016, foreign currency gains were \$1 million.